Last Updated on October 19, 2022.

 - If daily spot cleaning is not possible, then you should completely change your hedgehog’s bedding at least once per week.
 You will also need to sanitize the cage before you add new bedding.

-- You need to change out a wash water bottles and dishes regularly.
+- You need to change out and wash water bottles and dishes regularly.

 - Cage companions are not necessary.